The LCS (or League of Legends Championship Series) is a major LoL esports competition in North America.

 The competition follows the Double Round Robin format where every team plays two best-of-ones (single-game matches) against every opponent.
 Players have a single chance to showcase their quality so LCS betting provides punters with unique opportunities.
 They can take advantage of the higher LoL odds on underdogs, as upsets are more frequent.

 Until 2020, the League of Legends Championship Series scheduled matches on Saturdays and Sundays.
-This season, LCS betting fans can also follow their favorite teams on Mondays, with two games scheduled for this day.
+This season, LCS betting fans can also follow their favorite teams on Fridays, with two games scheduled for this day.
 They can use their knowledge at both League of Legends betting sites and LCS Fantasy to hit two birds with one stone.

 The NA LCS Academy teams also play over the weekend, mirroring the schedule of the LCS squads.
 LCS odds on Academy teams are also available in advance at the top esports betting sites and punters can bet on these matches live.